solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 1. Migrate existing workloads to Azure as efficiently as possible.

-2. Lower the management burden with a consolidated view to manage all VMs and Servers cross Azure and on-premises.
+2. Lower the management burden with a consolidated view to manage all VMs and Servers across Azure and on-premises.

-3. Network security is extremely important as we integrate on on-premises network with Microsoft Azure.
+3. Network security is extremely important as we integrate on-premises networking with Microsoft Azure.

 ### Customer objections